paulfioravanti/steno-dictionaries/src/command/actions/README.md

 # Actions

-The [AppleScript][] file contained in this directory contains functionality that relates to certain "actions" that can be performed against multiple types of applications.
+The [AppleScript][] files contained in this directory contains functionality that relates to certain "actions" that can be performed against multiple types of applications.

 These actions, like "quitting" or "saving", are usually handled by modifier key combinations, like ⌘Q or ⌘S, which is generally okay.
 But, if I wanted to have